Tax Reporting and 1099 Forms

 Understanding 1099 Forms

-There are two main types of 1099 forms relevant to referral and affiliate programs:
+There are a few common 1099 forms relevant to referral and affiliate programs:

 Form 1099-NEC (Nonemployee Compensation)